saltysystems/overworld/README.md

 Ultima Online, EverQuest, Star Wars Galaxies, and the many colorful and creative worlds built with platforms like BYOND and Neverwinter Nights.

-A strategy game, "Known Space", is being built alongside Goblet as an early game using the service.

 Goblet is Free Software, licensed under the Affero General Public License v3.

 Getting started
 -------------------------------------------------
 First, install OTP from the Erlang website or your local package repository.